 In January of 1985, based on the previous store video footage and a description of the man on the Kyoto train, the police issued a wanted poster.
 Nobody came forward to identify the suspect.
 The investigation continued.

 First Death Attributed to the Monster of 21 Faces

 In August, the Monster of 21 Faces claimed his first victim, although indirectly.
 Pressured by the lack of an arrest and an investigation that was going nowhere, the police superintendent heading up the hunt killed himself by setting himself on fire.
 Once news of the suicide was reported, the Monster sent what would be his/their last letter to the media saying, in part:

 (The police superintendent) died.
 How stupid of him!
 We’ve got no friends or secret hiding place….
 What have (the police) been doing for the last year and five months?
 Don’t let criminals like us get away with it….
 We decided to forget about tormenting food companies.
 If anyone blackmails any other food companies, it’s not us but someone copying us.
 We are bad guys.
 That means we’ve got more to do other than bullying companies.
 It’s fun to lead an evil man’s life….

-Time went by, but no progress was ever made in tracking down the perpetrator(s).
+Time went by, but police failed to make progress in tracking down the perpetrator(s).

-The case is now officially closed.
-Even if the Monster was caught today, he/they could not be prosecuted due to the expiration of Japanese statutes of limitations for kidnapping and for the poisoning of food products.
+Police officially closed the case.
+Even if the police caught the Monster of 21 Faces today, he/they could not be prosecuted.
+The Japanese statute of limitations for kidnapping and the poisoning of food products has expired.